EL-MAHMOUDI/QuizPlatform/README.md

 # QuizPlatform
-A quiz platform to test and boost your capabilities
+A quiz platform to test and boost your capabilities.
+Angular, Spring Boot ecosystem.